HenrySchall/Panel_Data/README.md

 ```

 #### 4th Fourth Example
-Load base e -> INJURY.DTA (In July 1980 there was a limit for receiving compensation assistance for work accidents in relation to the income of individuals, and individuals with income above the limit did not receive compensation.
+Load base -> INJURY.DTA (In July 1980 there was a limit for receiving compensation assistance for work accidents in relation to the income of individuals, and individuals with income above the limit did not receive compensation.
 After July 1982, this limit was raised)

 ```
 reg ldurat afchnge highearn afhigh